jacintak/jacintak.github.io/model/index.md

 You can check the documentation within each repository for details.

 Multi-repository structures have their disadvantages but were suitable for me.
 Each repository corresponds to a stage in my data pipeline.
 Because the mechanistic model was not the only component of my PhD research, there are data and analyses which were not relevant to the end model and which I wanted to separate from the modelling component.
-A single repository might be more efficient if the model is the main component of the model.
+A single repository might be more efficient if the model is the main component of the project.

 ***